piskvorky/smart_open/release/README.md

 # Release Scripts

-This subdirectory contains various scripts for making a smart_open release.
+This subdirectory contains various scripts for maintainers.

 ## Prerequisites